Updated March 5th, 2019

 As mentioned previously, a home sale contingency is an agreement between the buyer and seller that the seller will take the home off the market for a set amount of days in which the buyer hopes to sell their home.
 This contingency is one of the riskier ones and is therefore used sparingly as sellers usually pass up offers with a home sale contingency for one that does not have it.

 Sell or Buy a Home with Clever and Save Thousands!

 Enter your zip code to see if Clever has a partner agent in your area!

 There are a few different types of pending sales in real estate.
 The more common ones are:

 Pending- Short Sale

-This means the home is under contract and awaiting approval from the bank.
+This means the home is under contract and is awaiting approval from the bank.
 Short sales have a reputation of taking especially long during the approval process, and many deals fall through at this stage due to the buyer finding a listing with a shorter timeline to closing.

 Pending- Taking Backups

 When you see this status, the buyer is concerned that the deal will fall through.
 You may place an offer on the property, and the seller will go to your offer if the current agreement doesn’t work out.